Subscribe to the Hired Pulse: our newsletter for talent pros like you!

 Today, Tech Can [Do] Better partners with innovative organizations to provide data-driven perspectives on how to enact change.
 “You can’t improve what you don’t measure,” explains Humphrey, quoting a famous maxim.

 In running reports for tech companies, he helps business leaders identify—and fill—critical representation gaps.
 A large part of that process is breaking down data by gender, role, tenure, and other variables.
+This helps them become DEI leaders, too.

 “You need to be able to segment the data,” says Humphrey.
 “It’s not enough to say that 15% of your workforce is Black.
 Where are the Black folks in your workforce?”